 About the Artist

 We married young and so began a family when I was barely 20.
 The choice was necessary to choose diapers and baby food over paints and sketchbooks.
 My studies were put on the back burner as I took on the role of Mommy.
 A few years into that gig, the realization was I needed a few hours a week for some self care.
-I began classes in decorative painting and was soon asked to teach on a local level.
-The next 20 years saw me teaching up to 7 classes a week, 25+ students in a class at various studios across Southern California.
-Through those experiences, I was asked to design some work to be displayed at the National Tole & Decorative Painting Convention in Nashville.
-I thought they were putting a bit of high expectations on me (always the self critic).
-During that show I was approached by 5 book publishing houses to sign exclusive contracts, 8 magazine publications requesting contributing articles, and my teaching expanded to the national level at conventions and as a visiting artist for private studios.
+I began classes in tole and decorative painting.
+Soon I was asked to teach on a local level.
+The next 30 years saw me teaching up to 7 classes a week, 25+ students in a class at various studios across Southern California.
+Through those experiences, I was requested to design some work to be displayed at the National Tole & Decorative Painting Convention in Nashville.
+During that show I was approached by 5 book publishing houses to sign exclusive contracts, 8 magazine publications with offers of contributing author and artwork, and my teaching expanded to the national level at conventions and as a visiting artist for private studios and societies.
 The name of my company and books was “Fresh Off the Vine”.
 The experiences through that leap of faith lead to many more art business opportunities.